ZanChaudhry/ExpTest/README.md

 # ExpTest
-### A Repository for the Paper ExpTest: Automating Learning Rate Tuning with Insights from Linearized Neural Networks
+### A repository for the paper ExpTest: Automating Learning Rate Tuning with Insights from Linearized Neural Networks
-Experiments are available as notebooks.
+Experiments and plotting tools are available as notebooks.
 See paper for more details.